vaavva/azure-sdk-for-c-hfsm/emitter-design.md

 ## Emitters (push iterators)

 An emitter is a `push` iterator.
 Usually an iterator means a `pull` iterator (it has a function `get`, `next` etc).
-A `push` iterator is a function which accepts an action and calls this action for every value in an iterator sequence.
+A `push` iterator is a function which accepts an action and calls this action for every value in the iterator sequence.

 See also https://blogs.msdn.microsoft.com/ericlippert/2009/06/26/iterators-at-the-summer-games/ and https://blogs.msdn.microsoft.com/ericlippert/2009/07/23/iterator-blocks-part-five-push-vs-pull/.